j-2k/GraphicsProgrammingRoadmap/README.md

 ## Other Graphics APIs
 - WebGPU
 - WebGL

+## Other important things to consider learning at this stage:
+- GPU Architecture
 -->

 ## External notes:
 Even though some of these resources are popular doesn't mean they are all "good" & "correct", a popular example of a flawed implementation of a PPFX like bloom for example in a popular resource like learn opengl is actually inaccurate & straight up wrong.
 Watch [Cherno's Bloom Video](https://www.youtube.com/watch?v=tI70-HIc5ro) where he talks about this.